 ![]() |

-In this way a global mass balance can be easily writen as,
+In this way, a global mass balance can be easily written as,

 $G_{n+1}=L_n+D$ Eq.
 (01)

-On the other hand, a mass balance for the component of interest (say component $A$) on each plate on this section can be easily written as,
+On the other hand, a mass balance for the component of interest (say component $A$) on each plate in this section can be easily written as,

 $G_{n+1}\, y_{n+1}\, -\, L_n\, x_n \,=\,D\, z_D$ Eq.
 (02)